epccs/Gravimetric/Manager/manager/README.md

 1. not used.
 2. access the multi-drop bootload address that will be sent when DTR/RTS toggles.
 3. not used.
-4. read shutdown switch (the ICP1 pin has a weak pull-up and a momentary switch).
+4. access shutdown_detect, manager MCU_IO_SHUTDOWN has a weak pull-up and a momentary switch.
-5. set shutdown switch (pull down ICP1 for SHUTDOWN_TIME to cause the host to halt).
+5. not used.
-6. read status bits.
+6. read status bits. (todo: access mode)
-7. write (or clear) status.
+7. write (or clear) status. (todo: enable i2c callback as soon as status changes)

 [Point To Point] and Management commands (application controller must not read the manager address or it will switch back to multi-point) 16..31 (Ox10..0x1F | 0b00010000..0b00011111)